Deyspring/Hydra_transcripts/README.md

 The Daily log
 -----------------
+03/10
+Today's todos:
+Fixed a bunch of things and program runs until end, saving a spreadsheet.
+  - Transcripts are not being collected and stripped properly, I'm getting duplicates of the same transcript for each geneid, which is incorrect.
+  - The program is opening multiple windows and not closing all of them.
+This needs to be addressed as I have a dozen open versions of Firefox on my desktop now.
+Some did close properly though, which is encouraging.
+  - When the spreadsheet is made, it saves the first letter of a geneid spread down rows and the numerals of the gene id in another set of rows.
+WTF?
+This spreadsheet was working, so it must be getting bad data.
+Let's see if fixing problem #2 fixes the spreadsheet.

+03/8
+Stuck on iterating over the json text object and extracting the transcripts.
+I'm not sure why I thought I had solved the problem earlier.
+The dictionary contains nested lists and the lists contain the same transcript numbers multiple times.
+I really thought there was a simple way to strip the transcripts out without having to do a comparison to previous items to see if they are the same.

 03/07
-Feeling a little better emotionally today, I did yoga for an hour, trama exercises and hung out with Lucas.
-His team was ranked second in the Robotics trials.
-I'm physically tired and feeling peckish.
-May get a banana before bed.

 Ok.
 Window switching modules.

 Lots of progress!
 Finally at the Json browser.
 I got stuck in an infinite loop, the while True loop got me.
 See if the find by element_s_ trick works again.

 03/06
-No journaling in my regular journal.
-I'm not sure if I'm just exhausted by the effort, manic and not doing it, avoiding thinking about things(very possible) because of the anxiety.
-Anyways, having a super crappy week, not enjoying life and generally just trying to hang in there.

-So.

 - fix genome browser links module
 -Not sure how to handle the window switching issue between the modules -Maybe I can pass a browser link and module?
 -It may be easier to change the program into one big program instead of having modules, other than the excell module.